grapefruitjs/grapefruit/README.md

 Soon to come:

-- Tilemap Collisions
+- Tilemap Collisions (in there, but wonky)
-- Entity Collisions
+- Entity Collisions (may convert to QuadTree Interactions)
 - Multiple Cameras
-- More Entity Physics (like bounce)
+- More Entity Physics (like elasticity, and buoyancy)
-- Sprite Sheet Animation
+- Sprite Sheet Animations (without forcing TexturePacker format)

 Coming in the future: